deeptiigupta/weatherApp/README.md

 # weatherApp
-A weather application that provides the weather details of the provided city.
+This is an application that provides the weather details of the provided city.
+~Built using HTML, CSS, Javascript.